GAN Inversion: A Survey: GAN Inversion Methods

-\textbf{$\mathcal{W}$ and $\mathcal{W}^{+}$ Space.} Recent works~\cite{karras2019style} further convert native $\z$ to the mapped style vectors $\w$ by a nonlinear mapping network $f$ implemented with an $8$-layer multilayer perceptron (MLP), which forms another intermediate latent space referred to as $\mathcal{W}$ space.
-Due to the mapping network and affine transformations, the $\mathcal{W}$ space of StyleGAN contains more untangled features than does the $\mathcal{Z}$ space.
-Some studies analyze the separability and semantics of both $\mathcal{W}$ and $\mathcal{Z}$ spaces.
-In~\cite{shen2020interpreting}, Shen~\etal illustrate that the models using the $\mathcal{W}$ space perform better in terms of separability and representation than those based on the $\mathcal{Z}$ space.
-The generator $G$ of StyleGAN tends to learn semantic information based on the $\mathcal{W}$ space and performs better than the one using the $\mathcal{Z}$ space.
-For semantics, the above works evaluate classification accuracy in terms of their latent separation boundaries with respect to different attributes.
-Because it is not easy to directly embed into $\mathcal{W}$ or $\mathcal{Z}$, some works~\cite{abdal2019image2stylegan,abdal2020image2stylegan2} make use of another latent space, $\mathcal{W}^{+}$, where a different intermediate latent vector, $\w$, is fed into each of the generator's layers via AdaIN~\cite{huang2017adain}.
-For a 1024$\times$1024 StyleGAN with 18 layers, $\w \in \mathcal{W}$ has 512 dimensions, and $\w \in \mathcal{W}^{+}$ has 18$\times$512 dimensions.
+\textbf{$\mathcal{W}$ and $\mathcal{W}^{+}$ Space.} Recent GAN inversion methods mostly adopt the latent spaces used in StyleGANs.
+These latent spaces have higher degrees of freedom and thus are significantly more expressive than the $\mathcal{Z}$ space.
+Fig.~\ref{fig:space} illustrates the latent spaces from which the inversion methods are constructed.
+Various latent spaces are derived from the original $\mathcal{Z}$ space.
+StyleGAN~\cite{karras2019style} converts native $\z$ to the mapped style vectors $\w$ by a nonlinear mapping network $f$ implemented with an $8$-layer multilayer perceptron (MLP).
+This intermediate latent space is named as $\mathcal{W}$ space.
+Due to the mapping network and affine transformations, the $\mathcal{W}$ space of StyleGAN contains more disentangled features than does the $\mathcal{Z}$ space.
+Some studies~\cite{shen2020interpreting,abdal2019image2stylegan} analyze the separability and semantics of both $\mathcal{W}$ and $\mathcal{Z}$ spaces.
+The expressiveness of $\mathcal{W}$ space is, however, still limited, restricting the range of images that can be faithfully reconstructed.
+Therefore, some works~\cite{abdal2019image2stylegan,abdal2020image2stylegan2} make use of another layer-wise latent space, $\mathcal{W}^{+}$, where a different intermediate latent vector, $\w$, is fed into each of the generator's layers via AdaIN~\cite{huang2017adain}.
+However, inverting images into the $\mathcal{W}^{+}$ space alleviates distortion at the expense of compromised editability.
+Recent methods~\cite{tov2021designing,alaluf2021hyperstyle} aim to balance the reconstruction-editability tradeoff by predicting latent codes in $\mathcal{W}^{+}$ that reside close to $\mathcal{W}$.
+For a StyleGAN with 18 layers, $\w \in \mathcal{W}$ has 512 dimensions, and $\w \in \mathcal{W}^{+}$ has 18$\times$512 dimensions.